huntergdavis/huntergdavis.github.io/_posts/2019-12-12-launch_blog_post.markdown

 It's been about a year since I threw Johnny Castaway up on the web, and I thought it might be time for an update.

-TLDR; [http://www.hunterdavis.com/johnnycastawaywine/](http://www.hunterdavis.com/johnnycastawaywine/) is up and running via Wine in JS, but it's slower than the DosBox version.
+TLDR; [http://www.hunterdavis.com/johnnycastawaywine/](http://www.hunterdavis.com/johnnycastawaywine/) is up and running via Wine in JS, but it's much, much slower than the DosBox version.

 Seeing as how my previous version of Johnny is running a full version of Windows 3.1, the obvious improvement would be remove the need for a full Windows installation within the page.